Streaming events¶

 usage.
 The channel emits exactly one terminal event and then closes.
 See

-Reading responses for how to interpret the final message: stop
+Responses and usage for how to interpret the final message: stop

 reasons, token usage and cost, diagnostics, and context-overflow detection.